-Lifestyle bloggers have a very specific – and sometimes useful – purpose.
+Lifestyle bloggers have a very specific–and sometimes useful–purpose.
 They help us find the best restaurants, the most affordable home furnishings, and the most flattering styles of jeans for a pear or apple shape.
-Unfortunately, they all-too-often stray beyond the boundaries of the merely aesthetic, and into territory that may have lasting, and even negative, affects on public health.
+Unfortunately, they all-too-often stray beyond the boundaries of the merely aesthetic, and into territory that may have lasting, and even negative, effects on public health.

 Avoiding underwire bras in order to prevent breast cancer.

 If you find underwire bras uncomfortable or unnecessary, you may decide not to wear them, but choosing not to wear an underwire bra in no way affects the likelihood of a breast cancer diagnosis.
 Do not for one moment believe that tossing out your underwire bras means you can skip a breast cancer screening.

 Ostensibly, these are stickers that promote “ideal energetic frequency” and correct “internal imbalance.”
 They’re supposed to strengthen weakened immune systems and facilitate health, somehow.
 Needless to say, anyone who opts to wear stickers in place of seeking actual medical attention for a legitimate health concern is putting their physical wellbeing at great risk.

 “Apitherapy,” or the medicinal application of bee venom, has been promoted as a treatment for injuries by numerous questionable wellness sources.
 This “treatment” has not been shown to provide any health benefits, and may not only exacerbate whatever untreated injury that may be present, they may also trigger serious, potentially fatal, medical events if the patient has a bee venom allergy.

 Routine “cleansing” colonics.

 Colonics, also called colonic irrigation or colonic hydrotherapy, have been touted for having “detoxifying” effects and promoting disease prevention – some even go so far as to suggest that colonics reduce the risk of developing colon cancer.